mehdiborji/methylation/README.md

 # methylranger

-This is a computational workflow for bioinformatics analysis of single-cell DNA methylation sequencing data, based on modification of 10x Genomics Multiome Kit.
+This is a computational workflow for bioinformatics analysis of single-cell DNA methylation sequencing data, based on modification of 10x Genomics Chromium Single Cell Multiome ATAC + Gene Expression assay.

 - The first step is to do some preprocessing on the input FASTQ files. the pipeline assumes the reads are in a directory arranged in the following format: